NickMaev/react-core-boilerplate/README.md

 |   |   |       PersonEditor.tsx	# Example component.
 |   |   |
 |   |   \---shared					# Shared components.
+|   |           AppComponent.tsx	# Allows you to make the "force update" of the stucked components.
 |   |           AppRoute.tsx		# Component for building routes with more than one layouts.
 |   |           ErrorBoundary.tsx	# Component based on the error boundary pattern.
 |   |           Footer.tsx			# Footer for authorized layout.